NoahZielke/Rosetta-Subs-CS495/README.md

   ```
   python manage.py migrate
   ```
 You should see a list of database migrations, all with green 'OK' next to each entry.
-At this point, we now need to create the environment variables for the AWS api key, along with the Django Secret:
+At this point, we now need to configure the AWS user account.
+This configuration guide can be found here: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html

+We also must generate a django secret to be used in production.
+You can generate one here: https://miniwebtool.com/django-secret-key-generator/
   ```
-  export AWS_API=<Value>
   export DJANGO_SECRET=<Value>
   ```
 These are both values that are required for the application, without these, you cannot run the application.